Table Of Contents

 When you establish your company’s needs, determine the skills you want your new Google Ads specialist to have.
 This will be fundamental for your job description, which we’ll discuss later.

 On a spreadsheet, set up three columns for mandatory, desired and personal skills.
-Mandatory skills will typically be technical, the abilities your candidates cannot lack if they want to get the job.
+Mandatory skills are typically technical: the abilities your candidates cannot lack if they want to get the job.
 They can also be specific past experiences critical to delivering good work for you.

 Desired skills are whatever ‘extras’ they might have: these could be work experiences or knowledge about a particular tool.
 As for soft skills, these would be personal attributes that will define the new hire’s adherence to your company.
-Some examples are attention to detail, empathy, openness to learning, leadership skills, teamwork spirit, resourcefulness, etc.
+Some examples include attention to detail, empathy, openness to learning, leadership skills, teamwork, and resourcefulness.

 Check what the competition is seeking

 Check the competition if you find it challenging to outline your new digital marketer’s skills.
-First, search their job openings and look at how they describe their ideal candidates.
+First, search for their job openings and review how they describe their ideal candidates.
 Then, pay attention to the mandatory and desired skills they demand to ensure you’re not leaving behind any fundamental expertise for your future projects.

 Create an engaging job description